dask/dask-image/docs/comparision.rst

 coverage of dask-image vs scipy ndimage functions
 **********************

-The table below shows which SciPy ndimage functions can be directly used in dask-image.
+This table shows which SciPy ndimage functions are supported by dask-image.

 .. list-table::
    :widths: 25 25 50